LeBron and Bronny James make history as the NBA's first father-son duo to play together

 The presence of the Griffeys likely made it an inevitability for opening night, even though Redick said the Lakers still wanted it “to happen naturally, in the flow of the game.”

 The Lakers have declined to speculate on how long Bronny will stay on their NBA roster.
-Los Angeles also has point guards D’Angelo Russell, Gabe Vincent and Jalen Hood-Schifino, which likely makes minutes scarce for Bronny, who likely needs regular playing time to raise his game to a consistent NBA standard.
+Los Angeles already has three other small guards on its roster, and Bronny likely needs regular playing time to raise his game to a consistent NBA standard.

-Those factors add up to indicate Bronny is likely to end up with the affiliate South Bay Lakers of the G League at some point soon.
+Those factors add up to indicate Bronny is likely to join the affiliate South Bay Lakers of the G League at some point soon.
 LeBron and Redick have both spoken positively about the South Bay team, saying that player development is a key part of the Lakers organization.

-Miami forward Kevin Love, who knew all the James children -- Bronny, Bryce and Zhuri -- from his time as LeBron James’ teammate in Cleveland, said it was “an unbelievable moment” to see father and son playing together.
+Miami forward Kevin Love, who knew all the James children — Bronny, Bryce and Zhuri — from his time as LeBron’s teammate in Cleveland, said it was “an unbelievable moment” to see father and son playing together.

 “I grew up a Mariners fan, so I got to see Griffey and then Griffey Sr. But this is different, because LeBron is still a top-five player in the league,” Love said.
 “This game, man.
 It’s why we have that ($76 billion) TV deal.
 The storylines and the things that happen like this, it’s an unbelievable story.
 This is really cool to see.”